Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-These bonds are subject to underwriting, which means the price each applicant pays varies depending on a review of their credit report.
-With good credit, clients could pay as low as $100 for their bond!
+These bonds are subject to underwriting, which means the price each applicant pays varies depending on a review of his or her credit report.
+With good credit, clients could pay as little as $150 for their bond.
 Bad credit?
 No problem!
 SuretyBonds.com has a history of helping 99% of all applicants get bonded quickly and easily.
 Request your free bond quote now!

 Call 1 (800) 308-4358 or click here to connect with our team of surety bond experts who will walk you through each step of our simple bonding process.

-By posting an Alaska home inspector bond, principals (inspectors) pledge to comply with all terms of AS 08.18 and pay all taxes and contributions due to the state and political subdivisions of the state, as well as pay all people who furnish labor or materials or rent or supply equipment to the inspector.
-If the principal completes negligent or improper work or fails to comply with these terms, the bond protects the state and contracted individuals from financial loss.
+By posting an Alaska home inspector bond, inspectors (principals) pledge to comply with all terms of AS 08.18 and pay all taxes and contributions due to the state and political subdivisions of the state, as well as pay all people who furnish labor or materials or rent or supply equipment to the inspector.

 Ready to get bonded?
 Request your free surety bond quote now!

-Alaska home inspector bonds are run continuously from the date stated on the bond until the certificate of registration is revoked or otherwise terminated by the Department of Commerce.
-The surety can cancel the bond by sending written notice of cancellation to the department, and cancellation becomes effective 30 days after the postmarked date of the notice.
+Alaska home inspector bonds run continuously from the date stated on the bond until the certificate of registration is revoked or otherwise terminated by the Department of Commerce.
+The surety can cancel the bond by sending written notice of cancellation to the department.
+The cancellation becomes effective 30 days after the postmarked date of the notice.